To content

 If you are interested in participating in two or more courses that take place at the same time, then you have to pick one course and register for that particular course only.
 Multiple registrations for courses taking place at the same time unnecessarily block places that could benefit other students and are therefore not allowed by our course platform (red column marking in front of the course title).

-In order to enable as many students as possible to participate in our language courses, courses can only be repeated under certain conditions.
+In order to enable as many students as possible to participate in our language courses, there are certain guidelines for course repetition.

 Please note:

-• Your original grade cannot be improved by repeated attendance in a course.
-Furthermore, certificates of attendance will not be issued for repeated courses.
+• Repeating a course within a year will not improve the original grade.
+Furthermore, no certificates of attendance will be issued for repeated courses.

 • For courses with low enrollment, please note that there must be at least 7 regular registrations for a course to take place.
 For resource reasons, repeaters do not count as regular participants.